-Finance Bill 2013 is to introduce a new package of tax reliefs targeted at UK companies engaged within the creative sector.
-The new measures are aimed at incentivising investment and promoting sustainable development and production of culturally significant high-end television, broadcast animation and video games in the UK.
+Recent years have seen introduction of tax reliefs targeted at UK companies engaged within the creative sector.
+These measures are aimed at incentivising investment and promoting sustainable development and production of culturally significant high-end television, broadcast animation, video games, orchestras, theatre productions and museum exhibitions in the UK.

-The new reliefs which will apply to eligible companies from 1 April 2013 are;
+The reliefs which apply to eligible companies include:

 - an additional 100% corporate tax deduction on qualifying expenditure (up to a maximum of 80% of the company’s total expenditure), or

 - A payable cash tax credit of 25% of the losses surrendered (up to a maximum of 25% of the qualifying production/development expenditure for the period).